A thriving beaver population is threatening the stability of the Netherlands' sea defences, a group of experts has warned.

 But beaver expert Vilmar Dijkstra assures me it is only a matter of time.

-"When people have not had beavers before they do not know how to cope when they come and that is why we need to make sure we are all prepared."'In their nature'
+"When people have not had beavers before they do not know how to cope when they come and that is why we need to make sure we are all prepared."

 The Netherlands' famous dykes protect the land from being flooded: without these sea defences huge swathes of the country would be underwater.